 We think it is important to retain the team when you buy a new practice.
 Think of them as one of the assets of the business.
 They already have the trust of and their own loyalty to your patients, they are more loyal to each other and the practice (in most cases) and they have the knowledge of the business.

 If you buy a dental practice and start getting rid of staff, you’re also getting rid of knowledge and experience.
-Not just in dentistry in general, but in your practice in particular.
+Not just in dentistry in general, but in your practice and client base in particular.

 If you want to build that loyalty and trust between yourself and your team as the new owner, consider holding one-to-one meetings, or group meetings with different teams, like your nursing or orthodontic teams.